 Interestingly, historians and horticulturists can’t seem to agree on why they’re called parrot tulips.
 One school of thought believes it’s because of their feathered petals.
 Another believes it may be for the shape of their bloom which looks like a parrot’s beak.
-Maybe they’re named parrot tulips because of certain color combinations that are loud AF.
+Maybe they are named parrot tulips because of certain color combinations that are loud AF.
 Turn up the tulips.

 Popular Parrot Tulips

-For a tulip that grows naturally in a bright ball of floral flame, this red and yellow multicolored flower is on fire.
+For a tulip that grows naturally in a bright ball of floral flame, this red, and yellow multicolored flower is on fire.
 Not literally.

 These typically red tulips are named for the Rococo era of design.
-Rococo was a period of historic style known for scrolling filigree and gilded floral motifs.
+Rococo was a period of the historic style known for scrolling filigree and gilded floral motifs.